 I think this is worth remembering, as apparently psychedelic people can easily feel superior or on some kind of higher level than non-initiates or those with less experience.
-Personally I don’t care too much about how many trips you’ve had, I’m interested in what you’ve learnt and how deeply you’ve learnt it – how it informs your character and how you live your life.
+Personally, I don’t care too much about how many trips you’ve had, I’m interested in what you’ve learned and how deeply you’ve learnt it – how it informs your character and how you live your life.

 “As Daniel Pinchbeck pointed out […], the fact that both the Mayans and the Aztecs used psychedelics, while being enthusiastic practitioners of human sacrifice, makes any idealistic connection between plant-based shamanism and an enlightened society seem terribly naïve.” – Sam Harris, Drugs & The Meaning Of Life

 More sinister than the mere boasters are those who are using promises of enlightenment and healing as a way to take advantage of others.
 A look at the stories of dodgy shamans who’ve touched up trippers or self-described healers charging exorbitant prices whilst living a life of luxury should ring alarm bells for us all.

 This is, in Jung’s terms, the shadow side of the psychedelic movement.
 As in any field, it’s important to acknowledge and be aware of the charlatans, bullshitters, and manipulators out there seeking to gain power and money for their own selfish desires.
 How to deal with them?